Generic Name: carfilzomib (kar-FILZ-oh-mib)

 Back or joint pain; constipation; diarrhea; dizziness; headache; loss of appetite; nausea; tiredness; trouble sleeping; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling in the arms, hands, legs, or feet; chest pain; confusion; dark, tarry, or bloody stools; decreased sense of touch; decreased urination; fainting; fast or irregular heartbeat; mental or mood changes; muscle aches, cramps, pain, spasms, or weakness; seizures; severe or persistent headache, dizziness, or light-headedness; severe or persistent nausea, diarrhea, or vomiting; shortness of breath or trouble breathing; signs of an infection (eg, chills, cough, fever, persistent sore throat); sluggishness; sudden, unexplained weight gain; swelling or pain in the hands, ankles, feet, or legs; symptoms of liver problems (eg, dark urine, persistent loss of appetite, pale stools, unusual nausea or stomach pain, yellowing of the skin or eyes); tremor; unusual bruising or bleeding; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling in the arms, hands, legs, or feet; chest pain; confusion; decreased sense of touch; decreased urination; fainting; fast or irregular heartbeat; mental or mood changes; muscle aches, cramps, pain, spasms, or weakness; seizures; severe or persistent headache, dizziness, or light-headedness; severe or persistent nausea, diarrhea, or vomiting; shortness of breath; sluggishness; sudden, unexplained weight gain; swelling or pain in the hands, ankles, feet, or legs; symptoms of bleeding (eg, vomiting blood or vomit that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; unusual vaginal bleeding; bruises without a reason or that get bigger; any bleeding that is severe or that you cannot stop); symptoms of infection (eg, fever, chills, sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, painful urination, mouth sores, wound that will not heal, anal itching or pain); symptoms of liver problems (eg, dark urine, persistent loss of appetite, pale stools, unusual nausea or stomach pain, yellowing of the skin or eyes); symptoms of lung or breathing problems (eg, shortness of breath or other trouble breathing, cough, fever); tremor; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.